DeshErBojhaa/linux-notes/processes.md

 - *Standard-library and dynamic-linking information*: 3rd party libraries and dynamic links to locate those libraries.
 - Other informations

+### Task struct and task vector
-To manage the process in system, Linux represents each process with a `task_struct` in Linux the term task and process are oftern used interchangably.
+To manage the process in system, Linux represents each process with a `task_struct` in **Linux the term task and process are oftern used interchangably**.
 The `task vector` is an array of pointers that holds ref of all tasks in a system.
 The size of `task vector` is by default 512, thus the max number of process in a system is 512.
+The task struct is a large and complex data structure.
+It's main components are,
+- State
+  - Running: either currently running or it is waitng to be assigned to one of a systems CPU.
+  - Waiting: The process is waiting for an event or resource
+    - Interreptable : waiting on signal or interrupts
+    - Uninterruptable: waiting on hardware
+  - Stopped
+  - **Zombie**: It is a halted process, which, for some reason still has a refrence in the `task_list` vector.
+It is a dead process.
+- Scheduling information
+- Identifiers: PID and GID of a process
+- Inter process communication: signals, pipes and semaphores from the classic Unix™.
+Shared memory, FIFO and ans semaphores from system V.
+- Links: Reference to parent process and all the child processes in `task_vector`.
+- Timers and time
+- File system
+- Virtual memory: (Kernel thread and deamon process do not have virtual memory).
+- Process specific context.

 ## Process and Process ID
 With the exceptionof a few system processes such as  `init` process has id 1, other process ids are not fixed.
 Linux kernel limit process id is <= 32767.